harry713j/anonymous-feedback/README.md

 - Sign Up: Create an account using your email.
 - Verify Email: After signing up, you will receive a verification code.
 Enter it to verify your email address.
+- Google Sign In: Alternately sign in with the security of Google
 - Receive Feedback: Share your unique profile link with others to start receiving anonymous feedback.
-- View Feedback: Feedback is displayed in your dashboard, and you can respond to it if you choose.
+- View Feedback: Feedback is displayed in your dashboard.

 ## Contributions